 We help to devise a tailored programme of study that complements activity in your workplace, underpinned by our leading academic programmes.

-The three-year part-time study awards 240 credits upon successful completion of the course.
+The 3 year part-time study comprises of 240 credits upon successful completion of the course.

 Acquisition of outcomes is achieved primarily through extensive use of e-learning materials via the University's e-learning platform Moodle.
 Theoretical content in the form of storyboards; video; links to related reading; and activities with feedback provided.
 The emphasis of the programme is to link the knowledge and learning to work-based learning and employment wherever possible.